07 Jul 2022 | Test Takers Approach 7-Days Before IELTS Exam

 The two tasks involve writing essays in 150 and 250 words by summarizing information available in the form of graphs, diagrams, tables, etc. The second task has an argument presented to the test-taker, and s/he has to respond to the given point of view in an academic and neutral style of writing.

-- Speaking section - This section has three parts to be completed in 15 minutes.
+Speaking section: This section has three parts to be completed in 15 minutes.
 The first part is personal information where the candidate has to talk about their family, studies, work, etc. In the second part, a card is presented and the candidate needs to speak on the topic for two minutes which can be followed by a couple of questions from the examiner.
 The third part involves a detailed discussion between the examiner and test-taker on the topic presented in part 2.
 This section tests the following skills:

 - Ability to communicate information and opinions clearly.